The Multivariate Extension of the Lomb-Scargle Method: Introduction

-The application of those techniques, based on Fourier series, to signals with non-equidistant sampling is difficult, since it usually requires zero padding (replacing missing values by zeros) on a grid, resampling or interpolation of the data to a regular grid, see \citet{PressRybicki1989,greengard2004accelerating}.
-The interpolation procedure, which assumes band limitation of the signal, will then estimate new data points from the input data which are effected by data quality.
-In the general case distortions and noise are not band limited so the estimates of interpolation become biased by the local and aliased errors (noise, outliers, missing values, etc.) of the surrounding data.
-The established methods like the ``non-uniform Fourier transform'' \citet{fessler2002iterative,fessler2003nonuniform,liu1998anaccurate} still rely on classical orthogonal mode decomposition with its systematical errors, as shown in Section~\ref{subsec:Trigonometric-orthogonal-basis}.
+The application of techniques based on Fourier series to signals with non-equidistant sampling is difficult, since it usually requires zero padding (replacing missing values by zeros) on a grid and in the general case resampling or interpolation of the data to a regular grid \citep{PressRybicki1989,greengard2004accelerating}.
+The effect of a gap filling method is investigated extensively by \citet{munteanu2016effectof}.
+Here, the conclusion is that without a corrective measure, errors such as amplitude minimization, which depends on the total gap density, cannot be avoided when FFT or DFT is applied.
+On the other hand, interpolation could be utilized to shift non-uniformly sampled data to a regular grid, so that the new interpolated data points are composed of the signal information and a projection of the accompanying noise.
+In the general case such distortions or noise are not band limited leading to biased estimates which consist of the local and aliased errors (noise, outliers, missing values, etc.) of the surrounding data.